 This direct access to power, even the power to “conquer the world of evil” as Elder Bednar says, is what drives us to want to be in our temples.
 It’s not that temples are beautiful inside and out (they are).
 It’s that we are given spiritual power beyond anything this world can offer inside those walls.
 Even after we leave, we bring the physical symbols of that spiritual power with us wherever we go.

-In a study about the benefits of religious rituals and the role of religion in life, LDS researchers found that “religious rituals included greater spiritual growth, happier daily life, more focus and direction, and better personal behavior.” (link) Another study by BYU professors David Dollahite and Loren Marks found:
+In a study about the benefits of religious rituals and the role of religion in life, LDS researchers found that “religious rituals included greater spiritual growth, happier daily life, more focus and direction, and better personal behavior.” (link) Another study by BYU professors David Dollahite and Loren Marks found that “it is important to explore the ways that personal perspectives about God influence various aspects of life. … Having experiences of God as a close confidant appeared to help participants trust that God was always someone to whom one could turn when life became difficult.” (link)

 Sustained by Temple Covenants